jbponce36/Pingui/README.md

 - Use of interfaces for state handling.
 - Rows of tiles get created when the camera reaches the top of the screen.
 - Custom gravity so the player falls faster
 - Movement is separated in 2 axis: Instead of using a diagonal force vector for the jump impulse, it's separated in its Y and Z components.
 Player jumps vertically using Y jump impulse component and moves forward or backwards linearly using Z component.
-When tha player collides with the ground, we stop all movement and correct the position.
+When the player collides with the ground, stop all movement and correct the position.
-- To check if the player can move to a certain position, we overlap a sphere in the position where the player wants to move and check for collisions with obstacles.
+- To check if the player can move to a certain position, overlap a sphere at the position where the player wants to move and check for collisions with obstacles.
 - Jump sound pitch changes slightly and randomly everytime the player jumps for variety.
 - Trees opacity turns down when the player is behind them.
 For this, [Alex Ocias' dither transparency shader](https://ocias.com/blog/unity-stipple-transparency-shader/) was used.
 Simply making the material transparent wouldn't work because trees will render incorrectly.